The Holocaust in Latvia: Historiography and memorials

+During Soviet occupation (1944–1991)

-During the Second World War, the Soviet Union again occupied Latvia, this time from 1944 to 1991.
+During the Second World War, the Soviet Union reoccupied Latvia in 1944, which lasted until 1991.
 It did not suit Soviet purposes to memorialize the Rumbula site or to acknowledge that the victims were Jewish.
 Until 1960 nothing was done to preserve or memorialize the killing grounds.
-In 1961 young Jews from Riga searched for the site and found charred bones and other evidence of the murders.
-In 1962 the Soviets staged an officially sanctioned memorial service at Bikernieki (another murder site) which made no mention of the Jews but spoke only of "Nazi victims".
-In 1963 groups of young Jews from Riga came out to Rumbula weekly and cleaned up and restored the site using shovels, wheelbarrows and other hand tools.
+In 1961, a group of young Jews from Riga searched for the site and found charred bones and other evidence of the murders.
+In 1962, the Soviets staged an officially sanctioned memorial service at Bikernieki (another murder site) which made no mention of the Jews but spoke only of "Nazi victims".
+In 1963, groups of young Jews from Riga came out to Rumbula weekly and cleaned up and restored the site using shovels, wheelbarrows and other hand tools.
 The site has been marked by a series of makeshift memorials over the years.
-Throughout the Soviet domination of Latvia the Soviets refused to allow any memorial which would specifically identify the victims as Jews.
+Throughout the Soviet occupation of Latvia the Soviets refused to allow any memorial which would specifically identify the victims as Jews.

 The Soviet Union suppressed research into and memorials of the Holocaust in Latvia until 1991, when Soviet rule over Latvia ended.
 In one case a memorial at Rumbula of which the authorities did not approve was simply hauled away in the middle of the night, with no explanation given.
 Occasional references were made to the Holocaust in literature during the Soviet era.
 A folkloric figure called "žīdu šāvējs" (Jew shooter) turned up in stories on occasion.
 The poet Ojārs Vācietis often referred to the Holocaust in his work, including in particular his well-regarded poem "Rumbula", written in the early 1960s.

 One notable survivor of the Latvian Holocaust was Michael Genchik, who escaped from Latvia and joined the Red Army, where he served for 30 years.
 His family was murdered at Rumbula.
 Many years later he recalled:

 In later years the officials held memorial services every year in November or December.
 There were speeches reminding of the atrocities of the Nazis.
 But saying kaddish was forbidden.
 Once after the official part of the meeting, Jews tried to say Kaddish and tell a little about the ghetto, but the police didn't permit to do so.
 Until 1972, when I retired from the army, I did my best to keep the place neat.